AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_exemptions.rst

 For our ``Eassert`` example above, a typical :option:`=xcov` output for :option:`stmt+decision` coverage for would be::

- 0% of 2 lines covered
- Coverage level: stmt+decision
+ 0% of 2 lines covered, Coverage level: stmt+decision
- ......
+ ...
    6 .: procedure Eassert (T : Boolean) is
    7 .: begin
    8 *:    pragma Annotate (Xcov, Exempt_On, "assert condition never to be False");